ACROBAT

 To merge:

 At other times, your PDF file might contain multiple pages that are unrelated to the project at hand.
-You can quickly indicate the pages you want to split into a new file.
+You can make a new PDF file that only contains what you need by indicating the pages you want to split.

 To split: